hendriknielaender/double-trouble/data/blog/product_engineers.md

 investing in its quality.

-Many companies that are outside of the inital startup phase struggle here.
+Many companies that are outside of the initial startup phase struggle here.
 Amazon tries to combat this with slogans like "it's always day one".
 Though it is just a sentiment, just a slogan, the idea is needed for many companies.